 Click on a user tile to select it then click the

 Change name, image and permissions

 Head to Manage > Teams > [Your Team] > Settings.
-There you can change the name and image for the team, update mailbox or chat permissions, or delete the team.
+There you can change the name and image for the team, update Inbox or Live Chat permissions, or delete the team.